Bible translations into Welsh: William Middleton psalms, 1596

 William Middleton, also spelt Midleton and Myddleton, was born about 1550 at Llansannan, Denbighshire in north Wales.
 From 1589 Middleton worked as a ship's captain for his cousin, the merchant Sir Thomas Myddelton.
 Meanwhile, he worked on his dream of translating the psalms into the strict, traditional Welsh poetic style of cynghanedd, using a variety of metres.
 In 1595 he published Rhann o Psalmae Dauyd, a Phrophwyti eraill gweddi i kynghanedhu\ in London.

-Then he set sail with Sir Francis Drake and Sir John Hopkins, as captain of the Salomon Bonaventure in their abortive expedition to capture Panama city.
+Then he set sail with Sir Francis Drake and Sir John Hopkins, as captain of the Salomon Bonaventure in their abortive expedition to capture Panama City.
 He completed his version of the psalms on 24 January 1595 (now 1596) whilst anchored at the uninhabited island of Scutum (today called Isla Escudo de Veraguas), off the coast of Panama.
 He called his psalms Psalmae y Brenhinol Brophwyd Dafydh.
 Middleton returned from Panama in 1596 and died shortly after his return at Falmouth in Cornwall.

 William Middleton's psalms were dedicated to his cousin Sir Thomas Myddelton who lived at Chirk Castle in Denbighshire.
-In 1602, after Willliam Middleton had died, his cousin Thomas Myddleton advanced £30 to print the psalms.
+In 1602, after William Middleton had died, his cousin Thomas Myddleton advanced £30 to print the psalms.
 The psalms were collected by Thomas Salisbury, who also published other items in Welsh.
 In 1603 he had them published in London by the printer Samuel Stafford, as: Psalmæ y brenhinol brophvvyd Dafydh: gwedi i cynghanedhu mewn mesurau cymreig.

 Middleton's psalms were the first full metrical Psalter in Welsh, and the only one in full cynghanedd.

-Middleton's psalms remained at the British Library, where they came to the attention of Walter Davies.
+Middleton's psalms remained at the British Museum, where they came to the attention of Walter Davies.
 Rev. Walter Davies (1761-1849) was a Welsh poet, editor, translator, antiquary and Anglican clergyman, born in Llanfechain, Montgomeryshire.
 He studied at Trinity College, Cambridge, where he received his M.A. in 1803.
 As a poet he used the bardic name of Gwallter Mechain.
 In 1807 he became vicar of Manafon, where he remained for 30 years and did most of his literary work.
 From there he wrote an introduction (Y Rhagymadrodd) to the Middleton psalms in January 1827, and explained about their poetry.
 He arranged for them to be published by Robert Jones in Llanfair Caereinion in Montgomeryshire in 1827.
 He reprinted them as Psalmau Dafydd: wedi eu cyfansoddi ar amrywiol fesurau cerdd, gan Y Cabden William Middleton.
 This was called the Second Edition (Ail Argraphiad).